[click here to go to www.learnontheinternet.co.uk]

 Mappleton Video

-The video above shows a view of the sea defences of Mappleton.
+The video below shows a view of the sea defences of Mappleton.
 The camera pans from north to south.
-What do you notice about the changes in the width of the beach?
+What changes do you see?